Amazon's early Black Friday sale is happening now and here are our favorite deals

 Pre-Black Friday kitchen deals at Amazon

-Plenty of kitchen deals are on offer during Amazon's early Black Friday sale, including $50 savings on the 3.5-quart Le Creuset Cast Iron Sauteuse Oven ($250) above.
+Plenty of kitchen deals are on offer during Amazon's early Black Friday sale, including a $120 savings on the 3.5-quart Le Creuset Cast Iron Sauteuse Oven ($180) above.
 Here are some other kitchen deals on offer:

 - Save 15% off Amazon Basics Kitchen Essentials